AnnaZaragoza/06-ToAddList/README.md

 # 06-ToAddList
-First porject in react - add a name and a number in a list
+First project in react - add a name and a number in a list